sgottlieb/coding_challenge/basics/README.md

 ## Basic Programming

-Write a method that reverses a String (without using a built-in language method).
+Write a method that reverses a String (without using a built-in language method like String#reverse in Ruby).
 Ideally, do this without allocating memory for another String.

     e.g. string_reverse("the_string") => "gnirts_eht"